eduardocruzpalacios/oop-design-patterns-java/README.md

 - Client:
   - Graphic::getRepresentation
   - GraphicTool (Graphic)
-- Prototype: MusicalNotePrototype extends Graphic
+- Prototype: interface MusicalNotePrototype extends Graphic
 - ConcretePrototype:
-  - HalfNotePrototypeDeepCopy implements MusicalNotePrototype
+  - HalfNotePrototypeDeepCopy
-  - HalfNotePrototypeShadowCopy implements MusicalNotePrototype
+  - HalfNotePrototypeShadowCopy
 - Model: Representation

-ConcretePrototype classes expose clone method to create a new instance of their class by cloning a prototypical instance.
+ConcretePrototype classes expose clone method to create a new object of their class by cloning a prototypical instance.

 Variants: *Deep copy* and *Shadow copy* clone techniques.
 #### Builder
 DEFINITION: Separate the construction of a complex object from its representation so that the same construction process can create different representations.

 Participants:
-- Builder: OrderBuilder
+- Builder: interface OrderBuilder
-- ConcreteBuilder: BurgerMenuBurger implements Builder
+- ConcreteBuilder: BurgerMenuBurger
 - Director: Cashier (Builder)
 - Product: Order (Item)
 - Model:
-  - Item::getPrice
+  - abstract Item
-    - Burger extends Item
+    - abstract Burger
-      - CheeseBurger extends Burger
+      - CheeseBurger
-      - Veggie extends Burger
+      - Veggie
-    - Drink extends Item
+    - abstract Drink
-      - Water extends Drink
+      - Water
-      - Coke extends Drink
+      - Coke
-    - Companion extends Item
+    - abstract Companion
-      - OnionRings extends Companion
+      - OnionRings
-    - Dessert extends Item
+    - abstract Dessert
-      - IceCream extends Dessert
+      - IceCream

-Cashier::construct requests an OrderBuilder to build the parts of an Order object.
+Cashier::construct requests its OrderBuilder member to build the parts of an Order object.

 #### Factory method
 DEFINITION: Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory method lets a class defer instantiation to subclasses.